The Death of Rock: The Chronology

 Henry "Sunflower" Vestine

 respiratory failure; he was 52.
 Vestine was an original member of Canned Heat, with Al "Blind Owl" Wilson (see 1970) and Bob "The Bear" Hite (see 1981).
 Vestine was found dead in his hotel room.
-In 2003, Rolling Stone Magazine named Vestine one of greatest guitarist of all time (ranking number 77).
+In 2003, Rolling Stone Magazine named Vestine one of greatest guitarists of all time (ranking number 77).
+(Bassist Larry Taylor succumbed to cancer in 2019 at the age of 77.)
 "Same All Over," "Let's Work Together," "Time Was," "Boogie Music," "On the Road Again"

 Tony Williams